Abzshaik/Abzshaik/README.md

-- 👋 Hi, I’m Abraha Shaik
+- 👋 Hi, I’m Abraha Shaik, a full time Data Analyst working at a Fintech Startup.

 <!---